Last updated: April 29, 2020

 Here are a number of services for people with a taste for something different.
 Some offer free plans and access via computers, mobile devices, smart TVs, and streaming devices such as Apple TV and Roku.
-(You should also check our guide to all the major streaming services.)
+(You should also check out this guide to all the major streaming services.)
 It’s easy to give these alternative streaming services a try.
 Most offer free trials of a week to 30 days.

 If you like British TV fare, you should definitely check out Acorn TV.
 The service streams an assortment of mysteries (“Murdoch Mysteries”), dramas (“Rumpole of the Bailey”), and comedies (“Birds of a Feather”).
 New exclusive programs this year include “Miss Fisher and the Crypt of Tears” and “Jack Irish,” which stars Guy Pierce.